mark-mansfield/orders-io/README.md

 3. Step 2: Review orders: displays a list of all orders that contain the selected pickup day, sorted by pickup time earliest to latest.
 Action buttons launch a the order detail / summary modal dialog
 4. Step 3: Build run sheet: takes all the order data and build it into a csv file for download.

-## Architecture

-Auth Server and Data will be on the same server initially.
-If the project needs to scale then look at breaking these items out into different servers.

-## Replication

-A replication server will be set to be used as a fall back.

 ## Use Cases

 Customer has placed an order via an external system.
-Admin user uploads the csv file containing order data in the system.
-The admin can then edit order info and then use the Summaries features to generate different reports for the kitchen.
+Admin user can perform crud operations into mongo db Admin user can use the summaries features to generate different reports for the kitchen.

 # Views

-Order List
+Order List - filter by date/ person ....

 ### Description